-This recipe is the next best thing next to simmered-all-day pasta sauce.
-You'll have all your family and friends guessing how you managed to juggle your day while making such a fabulous meaty sauce – hey, we won't tell them it was super easy if you don't!
+This Chickpea Meat Sauce recipe is the next best thing next to simmered-all-day pasta sauce.
+You'll have all your family and friends guessing how you managed to juggle your day while making such a fabulous meaty sauce – no need to tell them how easy it was!
+Take that credit––you deserve it!

 - 1 large onion, chopped